-Any deliberate and intentional disenrollment made by the member is only eligible for reinstatement if the member directly contacts the other plan to cancel his/her enrollment prior to the effective date of a deliberate disenrollment.
-Completing this request is the responsibility of the member and cannot be performed by the employer representative.
+Deliberate and intentional disenrollments made by the member are only eligible for reinstatement if the member directly contacts the other plan to cancel his/her enrollment prior to the effective date of a deliberate disenrollment.
+This request is the responsibility of the member and cannot be performed by the employer representative.

-Enrollment Cancellation
+Enrollment cancellation